-Note that if you use an RDBMS that supports stored procedure, you can put this statement inside a loop.
+Note that if you use a database system that supports stored procedure, you can put this statement inside a loop.
 For example, the following stored procedure in MySQL loads data into the

 big_table table with the number of rows specified by the

 WHILE counter < num DO

 INSERT INTO big_table(val)

 The following statement calls the